 Dogs have cold, wet noses because it improves their ability to navigate their surroundings.
 Through scent, they are able to analyze particles in the air and gather important information.
 “Having a wet nose helps to capture these small scent particles in much the same way that a wet cloth picks up dust better than a dry one,” Stanley Coren Ph.D., D.Sc., FRSC, writes on Psychology Today.

-Dogs also lick their noses because they have a special scent-processing tool called Jacobsen’s organ.
+Dogs also lick their noses because they have a special scent-processing tool called Jacobson’s organ.
 It’s located on the roof of their mouth and acts as a second olfactory system.

 Because they have such a powerful sense of smell, dogs are able to tell quite a bit about a given stimulus from just a quick sniff or two.